An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: The Algorithm

 \item \textbf{Split at $\boldsymbol{d(i,i{+}1)}$:} partition the BST into $X=\{\text{segments with right end}<d(i,i{+}1)\}$ and $R=\{\text{the rest}\}$; if a segment straddles $d(i,i{+}1)$, cut it.

-\item \textbf{Bulk‑update $X$ at $\boldsymbol{p_{2,i}}$:} lazily add $Q$ units to each segment in $X$ (so each can qualify for $p_{2,i}$), then run individual updates \emph{inside} $X$ with $p_{2,i}$ to remove dominated segments.
-When both adjacent segments are bulk‑updated, we convert any stored Terminus MV to the Regular MV at their boundary (both sides now use the same unit price at $g$).
+\item \textbf{Bulk-update $X$ at $\boldsymbol{p_{2,i}}$:} lazily add $Q$ units to each segment in $X$ (so each can qualify for $p_{2,i}$), then run individual updates \emph{inside} $X$ with $p_{2,i}$ to remove dominated segments.
+When both adjacent segments are bulk-updated, we convert any stored Terminus MV to the Regular MV at their boundary (both sides now use the same unit price at $g$).

-\item \textbf{Line‑merge in $\boldsymbol{[Q,2Q]}$:} merge the bulk‑updated segments from $X$ with the portion of $R$ that covers the $[Q,2Q]$ band, using the line‑merge lemma to discard suboptimal pieces (complete takeover or tail extension).
+\item \textbf{Line-merge in $\boldsymbol{[Q,2Q]}$:} merge the bulk-updated segments from $X$ with the portion of $R$ that covers the $[Q,2Q]$ band, using the line-merge lemma to discard suboptimal pieces (complete takeover or tail extension).

-\item \textbf{Merge back and final prune:} join the structures, recompute the cross boundary $MV$ where needed (Regular vs Terminus, per the fuel available on each side), and run a final individual‑update pass with $p_{1,i}$ to eliminate any remaining dominated neighbors. \end{enumerate}
+\item \textbf{Merge back and final prune:} join the structures, recompute the cross boundary $MV$ where needed (Regular vs Terminus, per the fuel available on each side), and run a final individual-update pass with $p_{1,i}$ to eliminate any remaining dominated neighbors. \end{enumerate}

 The BST stores, for each segment, just enough information to recreate any state within its coverage.
-Most operations are standard BST primitives (search, split, join, local re‑balance) plus lazy tags for value/position shifts and price updates.
+Most operations are standard BST primitives (search, split, join, local re-balance) plus lazy tags for value/position shifts and price updates.
 Critically, states \emph{between} two consecutive segments may remain undetermined; if a concrete value is needed at some $x$ between their termini, we evaluate the two bounding segments at $x$ in $O(1)$ and take the minimum after an $O(\log n)$ search, yielding overall $O(\log n)$ query time.

+\begin{lemma} After completing station $i-1$ in Algorithm~\ref{alg:main}—equivalently, at the start of processing station $i$—the maintained $2Q$-approximate boundary solution set $S_b(i)$ contains at most $2i$ segments. \end{lemma}